open-tale/open-tale.github.io/_docs/04-challenges.md

 Overcoming an impairment means to attempt to remove a mark and requires a roll for Volition.

-* If the final roll score is below the mark level, the character's next roll will be subject to the Disadvantage modifier;
+* If the final roll score is above the mark level, the mark is removed;

-* Otherwise, the mark is removed.
+* Otherwise, the character's next roll will be subject to the Disadvantage modifier.

 ## 4.8.
 Using an active skill